Types of Slip and Fall Injuries

 A reasonable amount of care must be taken to ensure that people who legally enter their property are safe.
 A duty also exists to warn people of any potential hazards they may encounter.
 Failure to do either could result in a slip-and-fall accident, which could happen at any time under multiple circumstances.
 Below are some of the most common types of slip and fall accidents:

 - Broken Bones and/or Fractures: During a fall, the victim will oftentimes try to brace themselves on the way down to prevent major injury.
 Unfortunately, this can also result in an injury to the hands, wrists, elbows, shoulders, knees or arms, all of which can break or become fractured as the rest of the body weight comes down on top of it.
 Older people are particularly prone to this type of injury, especially in the hip and pelvis area.
 The treatment of broken bones or fractures is usually something as simple as a cast or splint, but could also include metal plates, rods or pins that are inserted as well.
 The rehabilitation can be extensive, and further complications could develop long-term as a result of the injury.
+Keep in mind, not all injuries show up on tests such as negative x-rays result after an injury so it is important to discuss your symptoms with your doctor.

 - Injuries to the Neck, Back, and Spinal Cord: If the victim falls flat on his or her back, or even at a slight angle, the result could be a catastrophic injury to the spinal cord or back, possibly even a snapped vertebrae or spinal cord compression.
 If not treated immediately, these injuries could be potentially life-threatening, requiring long-term care for the victim.
 Spinal cord injuries are among the more expensive injuries as well, sometimes costing up to a million dollars in the first year alone.
 Where the injury occurs could also impact the severity of the damage: a high cervical spinal cord injury could produce full or partial paralysis, while an injury to the lower part of the spinal cord may only impact the lower extremities.
 Regardless, someone who suffers a spinal cord injury will likely be dealing with treatment for the rest of their life.